borango/books-mono/manuscript/z_commons_silicone_spoon.md

 ### Where not to use

-Avoid very sharp edges, such as from a tin can, or a knife obviously.
-Tin can edges will cut the silicone.
+Avoid very sharp edges, like the opening of a tin can, or a knife obviously.
+They will cut the silicone.

 ### Which to buy